Error coins value guide — every U.S. denomination

 What reference books should every error coin collector own?

-The core library for error coin collectors: Alan Herbert's Official Price Guide to Mint Errors (general errors across all denominations); the Cherrypicker's Guide to Rare Die Varieties Volumes 1 and 2 by Fivaz and Stanton (die varieties by denomination); and for Morgan Dollar specialists, the VAM World website plus the Van Allen-Mallis reference.
+The core library: Alan Herbert's Official Price Guide to Mint Errors (general errors across all denominations); the Cherrypicker's Guide to Rare Die Varieties Volumes 1 and 2 by Fivaz and Stanton (die varieties by denomination); and for Morgan Dollar specialists, the VAM World website plus the Van Allen-Mallis reference.
 The Error Coin Encyclopedia by Margolis and Weinberg covers modern errors in depth.
 PCGS CoinFacts and NGC Coin Explorer are invaluable free online references for population data and auction records.